laxmanrao23/jwt-auth-app/README.md

+Designed and developed a full-stack web application using React.js for frontend and Spring Boot for backend services.

+Implemented secure authentication and authorization using JWT, including login, signup, OTP-based password reset, and role-based access control.

+Built RESTful APIs for user management, job listings, and account lifecycle operations (create, read, update, delete).

+Integrated MongoDB Atlas for scalable data storage and handled schema design and repository layers.

+Implemented email-based OTP delivery for secure password recovery and account verification.

+Managed environment-specific configurations (local & production) using environment variables.

+Deployed frontend and backend applications to cloud platforms, ensuring production readiness.

+Handled error handling, validation, and security configurations using Spring Security.

+Followed clean architecture principles with separation of controller, service, and repository layers.

+Used Git & GitHub for version control and continuous deployment workflows.

+Performed end-to-end testing of APIs using Swagger and integrated frontend-backend communication.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.